 NC State vs. UConn Women's Basketball Predictions & Picks - November 12

-Sunday's game between the NC State Wolfpack (1-0) and the UConn Huskies (1-0) at Reynolds Coliseum should be a lopsided matchup, as our computer prediction projects a final score of 90-54 and heavily favors NC State to secure the victory.
-Game time is at 3:00 PM ET on November 12.
+Sunday's game features the NC State Wolfpack (1-0) and the UConn Huskies (1-0) matching up at Reynolds Coliseum in what is expected to be a one-sided matchup, with a projected 90-54 win for heavily favored NC State according to our computer prediction.
+Tipoff is at 3:00 PM ET on November 12.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!